I’m no stranger to Asian Markets. Between India, China, Taiwan, and Thailand,

 - energy drinks (sketchy 30 cent Thai ones)

-- more samurai swords, switchblades, and bowie knives
+- more samurai swords, switchblades, and

 - bicycle parts

-- a man sitting down alone, blasting country music through a boom-box at his booth.
-The boom-box was the only item there, and it wasn't clear if he is selling it.
+country music through a boom-box at his booth.
+The boom-box was the only item

 - vintage record players and other audio equipment